bere-ai/multimodal-alert-system/README.md

 ## How it works
 The system converts environmental data into prioritized, multi-sensory signals designed for rapid human response without relying on sound.

-The system monitors simulated conditions:
-  - Oxygen levels
-  - Temperature

-It evaluates them using a priority-based system:
+The system monitors simulated oxygen and temperature levels, evaluating them using a priority-based system:
   - Advisory → early priority
   - Warning → medium priority
   - Critical → high priority